 - It takes away her ability to develop other income sources.
 As she spends more and more time with this business, it also robs her of time that she could be spending on something else.

 - There’s a limit on how much she could earn from this business.
 The minute you are trading time for money, you are limiting yourself to a finite potential.

 As you embark on your income building journey, it’s a useful exercise to imagine yourself being extremely successful at whatever you’re doing and visualize the bottlenecks that could stunt your growth.
 In this case, it’s time.

 The Scalability Solutions

 - Outsource the work and become the middleman.
 She could try to outsource to someone who’s willing to work for less.
-For example, if she could outsource the work for $10 per widget and sell it for $20, that’s a $10 profit margin per widget.
+For example, if she could outsource the work for $10 per unit and sell it for $20, that’s a $10 profit margin per unit.
 Her time investment is now tied to managing the outsourcing relationship, marketing, and sales.
 Now she’s only limited by how many she could sell and how fast her vendor could produce the widgets.

 - Increase her efficiency.
 If she doesn’t want to outsource or couldn’t find someone to do the work for less, her other option is to find a way to reduce the amount of time it takes for her to create each unit.

 Does your income generating activity has a limiting factor?
 Could you reduce or eliminate the bottleneck?

 Pinyo is the owner of Moolanomy Personal Finance and a Realtor® licensed in Virginia and Maryland.
 Over the past 20 years, Pinyo has enjoyed a diverse career as an investor, entrepreneur, business executive, educator, financial literacy author, and Realtor®.